Index

 Whilst severe mental health can shorten life dramatically, many mental health conditions can have a significant impact on daily life and quality of life.

-The direct standardised mortality rates per 100,000 population (standardised to the European Standard Population) among 18-74 year olds with severe mental ill health is 79% higher in Hull compared to England for 2020-22 with 199 deaths per 100,000 population in Hull compared to 111 per 100,000 population for England, and also higher for cardiovascular disease, cancer, liver disease and respiratory disease with mortality rates in Hull almost double that of England for cancer and respiratory disease, more than double for cardiovascular disease, and 50% higher for liver disease.
+The direct standardised mortality rates per 100,000 population (standardised to the European Standard Population) among 18-74 year olds with severe mental ill health is 79% higher in Hull compared to England for 2021-23 with 198 deaths per 100,000 population in Hull compared to 111 per 100,000 population for England.
+The mortality rates in Hull are around double those of England for people with severe mental ill health in relation to cardiovascular disease, cancer and respiratory disease, and are around 57% higher for liver disease.

 Severe mental ill health is defined as having a referral to secondary mental health services in the five years preceding death (excluding learning disabilities and autism).